mlcommons/ck/cm-mlops/script/app-mlperf-inference-reference/README.md

 * [All commands and options](README.commands.md)

-# Demos
+# Examples

 ## MLPerf object detection with python, RetinaNet, Open Images, ONNX runtime (CPU), Ubuntu

-This demo shows how to use this portable CM script to run the reference python implementation of the MLPerf inference benchmark for object detection, RetinaNet, ONNX run-time (CPU) and Ubuntu.
+This example shows how to use this CM script to run the reference python implementation of the MLPerf inference benchmark for object detection, RetinaNet, ONNX run-time (CPU) and Ubuntu.

 ### Using native environment